skokec/hypaan/README.md

     ]
 ```

-Hypaan traverses over all levels of subfolders and generating every potential combination of paths where result can
+Hypaan traverses over all levels of subfolders and generates every potential combination of paths where result can
 be found.
 First occurance of `{}` in any generated path will be replaced with the experiment type string, which must be
-defined in `get_experiment_types()` (e.g., for example below, when using TEST experiment type it will try inserting
+defined in `get_experiment_types()` (e.g., for the example below, when using TEST experiment type it will try inserting
 '' or 'test_').
 Attributes from each level are collected together to form the final set of attributes for one experiment.

-Last string in folder/subfolder structure MUST be filename from which metrics are loaded.
+Last string in the folder/subfolder structure MUST be a filename from which metrics are loaded.
 By default, hypaan uses json
 file as metrics, but this can be customized with user-provided loading function (see below).

 ## Dataset config